 Some might think that these neurological explanations for sleep paralysis, lucid dreams and OBEs are impediments to the experience but, to me, they enrich it.
 My lucid dreams and OBEs are even more delightful because I can consciously heighten my experience, and a little terror can be exhilarating.
 To this day, I’m frightened when I wake up paralysed.
 After all, my amygdala is screaming FEAR!
 FEAR!
 FEAR!
 But, with my new-found understanding, I can overcome the terror and take advantage of being awake to explore these altered states.
 The transition from state to state can be slippery but, the more I understand what is happening in my brain, the more control I have and the more enjoyable the experience becomes.

 Here I am again, lying in bed.
 If you walk in now, you’ll think I’m sleeping.
 But I am not: I am conscious and I am flying, bounding across landscapes coloured by dreams.

 If you ever wake up unable to move, try not to panic.
-Remind yourself that you stand at the threshold of a fantastical world, a strange hinterland, an exhilarating space in which you are awake, but have a REM toy box at your disposal.Make a donation
+Remind yourself that you stand at the threshold of a fantastical world, a strange hinterland, an exhilarating space in which you are awake, but have a REM toy box at your disposal.Support Aeon: make a one-off donation